Before contacting our technical or product support, please go through our FAQ—answers to the frequently asked questions.

 *The installation and use of unapproved IT components should be prohibited and the compliance with this prohibition should be checked regularly.

 Yes, the standard can be used with certificates as well as with MAC addresses (MAB Mac Authentication Bypass) or username and password. macmon can therefore use other authentication options than the certificate.
-Additionally, there is the possibility to cover network areas, which are not able to use the 802.1X standard through out the macmon mixed mode.
-Those areas can then switch to 802.1X step by step, related to modernizing the systems "step by step".
+Additionally, there is the possibility to cover network areas, which are not able to use the 802.1X standard through the macmon mixed mode.
+Those areas can then switch to 802.1X gradually, related to modernizing the systems "step by step".

 Another option used by many of our customers is to connect to the ActiveDirectoy to use the existing AD device accounts for secure authentication.
 This provides a significant increase in security compared to the use of MAC addresses.

 macmon is modularly designed and can be licensed in different ways.
 The basis is the number of MAC addresses (nodes) to be authenticated.